Successfully investing in Singapore

 • Research, development, and education

-• Innovation and digital solutions (e.g., Singapore`s National Artificial Intelligence Strategy)
+• Innovation and digital solutions (e.g., via Singapore`s National Artificial Intelligence Strategy 2.0)

 By moving its industrial base up the value chain, Singapore intends to strengthen its position as the leading industrial hub for companies worldwide.
-The excellent manufacturing ecosystem has led companies to set up not just production facilities, but the full suite of headquarters, R&D, and supply chain management functions in Singapore to serve the region.
+The excellent manufacturing ecosystem has led companies to set up not just production facilities, but the full suite of headquarters, R&D centres, and supply chain management functions in Singapore to serve the region.
 Singapore is the world’s 5th largest global exporter of high-tech goods.
-It produces four of the world’s top ten drugs and is among the world’s top ten exporters of machinery and equipment.

 What challenges do German companies face during their business ventures into Singapore?

-Companies and private individuals have always benefited from low tax rates in Singapore.
+Companies and private individuals have long benefited from low tax rates in Singapore.
 In the meantime, the city-state has vowed to shed its image as a tax haven.
-Singapore adopted the OECD's Framework on “Base Erosion and Profit Shifting”, which had implications for tax structuring possibilities and transfer pricing.
-In addition, the compliance rules, including the “Know Your Customer” due diligence imposed on banks, corporate filing agents and other service providers, are closely monitored by the regulatory authorities and may slow down some processes.
+Singapore has adopted the OECD's Framework on “Base Erosion and Profit Shifting”, which impacts tax structuring possibilities and transfer pricing.
+In addition, rigorous compliance rules, including the “Know Your Customer” due diligence imposed on banks, corporate filing agents and other service providers, are closely monitored by the regulatory authorities and may slow down some business processes.

 Companies are also confronted with an increasingly restrictive administrative practice with respect to work passes for foreigners.
-Even though Singapore has recently introduced new visa types for highly skilled workforce, some industry sectors still face constraints to bring in foreign employees.
+While Singapore has introduced new visa types for highly skilled work¬force, some industry sectors still face constraints to bring in foreign employees.

-Singapore to become a smart sustainable city.
-What opportunties does this present?
+Singapore is to become a smart sustainable city. what opportunities does this present?

-As an urban living laboratory, companies are testing and developing smart city technologies in Singapore that will be used to commercialize sustainable solutions for Asia.
-The Singapore government promotes five key pillars: Infrastructure, Built Environment, Clean Energy, Water & Environment and Urban Mobility which together form the Urban Solutions & Sustainability sector, an increasingly important growth area for both the region and Singapore.
+Serving as an urban living laboratory, companies are testing and developing smart city technologies in Singapore that will be used to commercialize sustainable solutions for Asia.
+The government promotes five key pillars: Infrastructure, Built Environment, Clean Energy, Water & Environment and Urban Mobility.
+Together, they form the Urban Solutions & Sustainability sector, an increasingly important growth area for both the region and Singapore.

 Urban planners advocating green design principles and “smart” technology will need sensors and data analytics to run a smart and green city.
 Leveraging data and digital technologies, including Artificial Intelligence, will be used to enhance public transport, to improve waste treatment and to reduce energy consumption.
 Singapore already acts as a test bed for self-driving vehicles and traffic control systems; and could also assume this role for many other green and “smart” solutions for a sustainable urban development.